-The most common early signs of intestinal parasites in kitten are poor growth (stunting), dull hair coat, scrawniness (thin), lack of playful energy and diarrhea.
-Many of these kittens have bony bodies but potbellied, big tummies.
-Many are anemic.
-Kittens with parasite over-burden invariably grew up in poor sanitary conditions.
-They are often the offspring of feral or semi-feral cats, who are, themselves, nutritionally deprived, breeding at too young an age and too often.
+The most common early signs of intestinal parasites in kittens are poor growth (stunting), a dull hair coat, scrawniness (thin/bony), a lack of playful energy and loose stool or diarrhea.
+Many of these kittens have thin bodies but potbellied tummies.
+Depending on the parasite(s) they carry some are anemic.
+Kittens with a large parasite burden invariably grew up in poor unsanitary conditions.
+They are often the offspring of feral or semi-feral cats who are themselves stressed and nutritionally deprived.
+Pregnancy at too young an age and too often favor vulnerable kittens.

 How Will My Veterinarian Check For Worms In My Cat Or New Kitten?

 A few types of parasites are large enough to be seen with the naked eye in your cat’s stool.
 When you bring a stool specimen to your veterinarian, those larger parasites can often be recognized and identified.
 This goes for various types of tapeworms and for roundworms.
 However, the rest of the common parasites of cats are too small to be readily seen.
 And most of them have developed strategies to maintain their position in the upper portions of your cat’s intestine.
 In those cases, your veterinarian will be looking for the parasite’s eggs or cysts in the stool specimens that you bring.